Myalgic encephalomyelitis; myalgic encephalopathy; CFS; ME; post-viral fatigue syndrome; PVFS

 Chronic fatigue syndrome is a very challenging condition and a source of considerable distress to both patients and doctors.
 Patients have a range of symptoms but nothing abnormal can be found on physical examination or investigation.

-Fatigue is a common symptom of many endocrine disorders, for example, abnormalities of the thyroid, cortisol or calcium metabolism.
+Fatigue is a common symptom of many endocrine disorders, for example, diabetes mellitus or abnormalities of the thyroid, cortisol or calcium metabolism.
 However, the pattern with chronic fatigue syndrome is usually different and, with relatively simple investigations, it is usually fairly easy to exclude any underlying hormonal abnormality.

 Doctors simply do not know what causes chronic fatigue syndrome.
 They know there are links, with many patients having had severe glandular fever (Epstein Barr virus), and there are some studies to show that the body’s immune response to glandular fever is greater in patients with chronic fatigue syndrome.
 Sometimes a viral infection can be shown as the trigger for chronic fatigue syndrome, but not always.
 Blood tests do not show any evidence of any ongoing active viral infection and treatment with anti-viral drugs has not proven to be effective.
 So the most likely cause of chronic fatigue syndrome is in the way an individual responds to, and recovers from, a virus they have had.